Hamstringing

-Hamstringing is a method of crippling a person or animal so that they cannot walk properly by severing the hamstring tendons in the thigh of the individual.
-It is used as a method of torture, or to incapacitate the victim.
+Hamstringing is a method of crippling a person or animal so that they cannot walk properly by severing the hamstring tendons in the thigh.
+It is used both as a swordfighting strike to incapacitate an enemy combatant, and as a method to torture the victim.

+In animals, it is used as a method for disabling large prey to weaken them and prevent their escape.
+Once accomplished the attacker(s) can make a killing blow more safely and effectively.

 Use

 Hamstringing is used primarily to incapacitate a human or animal and render them incapable of effective movement.
 The severing of the hamstring muscles results not only in the crippling of the leg, but also in pain.